jojokarlin/Git_DRI_Jan_2017/gitaction.md

 ## Making changes

-Return to the gitcheat.md you've made and add some notes about the commands we have learned so far to it.
+Return to the mysyllabus.md you've made and add some readings or assignments.

-Let's start with these:
-- git config --global user.name "[name]
-- git config --global user.email "[email address]
-- git config --list
-- git init
-- git remote add origin [URL of your remote repo]
-- git remote -v

 Remember to save it!

 ## Git Add

 In your working directory (GitPractice) in the command line, type:
-`git add gitcheat.md`
+`git add mysyllabus.md`

 This stages the file to be tracked, and prepares it to be committed.